bluebirz/bluebirz.github.io/_posts/2025-09-20-try-terraform-part-9.md

 {% tab ex1 vars.tfvars %}

 I prepared two buckets.
-One with `lifecycle_rule`, and another without.
+One with `lifecycle_rule` to delete file older than 30 days controlled by variable `delete_after_days`, and another without.

 ```terraform
 buckets = {